luiscoco/AWS_IAM_Grant_Temporary_Permissions_using_Roles_and_STS/README.md

 # AWS IAM Grant Temporary Permissions using Roles and STS

+Summary:

+1. Create a new user

+2. Create a new role

+3. Create a new policy

+4.

 ## 1. We login in AWS Console

 We login AWS Console with an Admin User different to the Root User